• Skip to primary navigation

 It's made by braising the legs in red wine with onions, mushrooms, and bacon.

-It’s a hearty, flavorful dinner.
+It's a filling, flavorful dinner.

 Fried chicken is another favorite.